-Ed Sheeran wins big at Billboard Awards
+Kelly Clarkson's plea over school shootings

 "I'm so sick of moments of silence.
 It's not working," she said.

-Having to compose herself on multiple occasions, she continued: "Why don't we not do a moment of silence?
+"Why don't we not do a moment of silence?
 Why don't we do a moment of action?
 A moment of change?"

-Ten people died on Friday at Santa Fe High School after 17-year-old Dimitrios Pagourtzis, who's not facing murder charges, allegedly opened fire on classmates.
+Having to compose herself on multiple occasions, she continued: "Once again we are grieving for more kids that have died for just absolutely no reason at all."

-"Once again we are grieving for more kids that have died for just absolutely no reason at all," Kelly said.
+It wasn't the only time that American school shootings were referenced during the show.

 The Marjory Stoneman Douglas High School show choir later joined Shawn Mendes and Khalid on stage.